-Summer is a perfect time to float Nebraska’s water trails.
+Summer (Post-Memorial Day) is a perfect time to float Nebraska’s water trails.

 There are many reasons to take a float trip on continuously flowing water.

 I have a passion for floating Nebraska’s water trails.
-Actually, I have an affinity for rivers.
+Actually, I have an affinity for rivers, streams and their dynamic ecosystems.
 I grew up recreating along the Lower Platte River corridor in Sarpy County.
 I am a self-proclaimed “river rat.”
-In fact, I have paddled nearly all of the rivers in my 43 years at the Nebraska Game and Parks Commission.
-In my view, we have some of the most beautiful rivers and creeks in the U.S. I will tell you firsthand that each Nebraska river is unique; each has a character and personality, distinct and unmistakable.
+In fact, I have paddled nearly all of the rivers in my 44 years at the Nebraska Game and Parks Commission.
+In my view, we have some of the most beautiful rivers and creeks in the U.S. I will tell you firsthand that each Nebraska river is unique; each has its own character, its own personality, its own traits.

-Whether it is leisurely floating a kayak on the broad corridor of the Platte River with co-workers or paddling the remote, wild Dismal River through an outfitter with friends, I thoroughly enjoy exploring our varied Nebraska Water Trails.
+Whether it is leisurely floating your own kayaks on the broad corridor of the Platte River with co-workers or paddling the remote, wild Dismal River through an outfitter with friends, I thoroughly enjoy exploring our varied Nebraska Water Trails.
 And I believe you will, too.

-On the International Scale of River Difficulty, our Nebraska rivers typically rate Class I: Easy.
+On the International Scale of River Difficulty, our rivers in the Cornhusker State typically rate Class I: Easy.
 That’s defined as moving water with riffles and small waves, few obstacles, slight risk to the swimmer, and easy self-rescue if you are wearing a life jacket.
 There are a few exceptions.

-The Dismal River in the central Sand Hills area, for example, is a narrow, spring-fed stream with hairpin turns that swiftly flows at about 6-8 mph.
+The Dismal River in the central Sandhills area, for example, is a narrow, spring-fed stream with hairpin turns that swiftly flows at about 6-8 mph.
 Barbed-wire fences, downed trees, stumps and rocks in the river are constant hazards.
-It is an “extreme sports” river.
+It is an “extreme sports” river with land access available through Glidden Canoe Rental out of Mullen, NE.
 In a handful of places on two other rivers — the Niobrara and Snake — there are very difficult spots.
 Several rapids exist that require portage.
 These are Class II, III and IV rapids.

-There’s even a new, exciting water trail on the Kearney Canal system.
+There’s even a newer water trail on the Kearney Canal system.

 In addition, paddlers are encouraged to check out the newly designated Lower Platte River Venture Park water trail with redesigned, improved public access points.

-Water levels in some rivers and creeks fluctuate with weather, so be sure to check conditions on the USGS Streamflow site, waterdata.usgs.gov, or by contacting local outfitters, nearby state park superintendents, conservation officers or other officials.
+Water levels in some rivers and creeks fluctuate with weather, so be sure to check conditions on the USGS Streamflow site: waterdata.usgs.gov, or by contacting local outfitters, nearby state park superintendents, conservation officers or other officials.
+Stay informed of weather conditions that can change quickly.
+Recon the take-out spot to make sure it is accessible by water and land.
 Always wear your life jacket in the environs of stained, unpredictable moving waters.
 Know how to swim.
 Don’t let a low water level give you a false sense of security either!
 Be aware that air boating or other power boating traffic may be present on some of these rivers, as well.